jzelinskie/faq/README.md

 faq is still under heavy development and has only unstable binary releases.
-Behavior such as command-line flags may change causing shell scripts using faq to break after upgrading.
+Behavior such as command-line flags may change causing shell scripts using faq to break after upgrading. jq programs are stable and should be considered a bug if it does not match jq behavior.

 ### Linux